-If you like the cheap price, compact size and light weight of Coghlan’s Net, you’ve found yourselves a great product.
-However, make sure to consider the fact that this net needs to be anchored and hanged on multiple points, which might make it less usable in some situations.
+If you like the cheap price, compact size and lightweight of Coghlan’s Net, you’ve found yourselves a great product.
+However, make sure to consider the fact that this net needs to be anchored and hanged on multiple points, which might make it less useful in some situations.

 The Mosquito Box Net Shelter by Sea to Summit is in many ways similar to the #2 in this list.
 It also creates a bug-free box in which you can sleep or spend time without being annoyed by mosquitos and other insects.

 The structure is supported by four top corners that need to be attached to something and the bottom is skirted to be tucked under your mattress or anything else easily.
 The material is an ultrafine mesh with500 holes per square inch, so it will keep even the tiniest insects away without any issues.

 The Mosquito Box Net Shelter comes in two sizes – single and double.
 Both versions weigh less than 1.5 pounds and can be stored in a handy carrying pouch that also includes four corner tie cords and 4 peg loops.

 We’re bringing up this kind of mosquito net as well!
 If you’re going camping or just planning to sleep outdoors in a sleeping bag, this mosquito net will serve you exactly.

 We all been in that situation when the sleeping bag wasn’t enough and mosquitos kept coming on your head.
 That’s when you not getting any sleep!